DatL4g/Burning-Series/README.md

 To install the app head over to the [Release Section](https://github.com/DATL4G/BurningSeries-Android/releases) and download the ```.apk``` file.
 For more advanced users is an ```.aab``` file provided which can be installed using [bundletool](https://developer.android.com/studio/command-line/bundletool).
 Installing the ```.apk``` file is easy, just copy it to your phone (or download it directly on your phone) and open it to install.
 If this won't work you can use [ADB](https://developer.android.com/studio/command-line/adb) sideloading to install it from your pc on your phone.

+You can also download the app from [F-Droid](https://f-droid.org/packages/de.datlag.burningseries/).

 Search on the internet if you face any problems.
 Don't ask for help here!

 ## Usage